jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   Each time a model affected by this protocol makes a ranged attack against a target within 12", the wound roll gains Advantage.

+  ### 2. Assist Reanimations
+  (something about reanimation protocols)

+  ### 3. Augment Precision
+  Each time a model affected by this protocol makes a melee attack while not being in Defensive stance, the hit roll gains Advantage.

-  ### 2. Calibrate
+  ### 4. Calibrate
   TODO

-  ### 3. Coalesce
+  ### 5. Coalesce
   Each time a unit affected by this protocol unit uses its **Living Metal** special rule, each model in this unit regains 1 additional lost wound.
 At the start of Morale phase, each unit affected by this protocol loses 1 Strain.

-  ### 4. Conceal
+  ### 6. Conceal
   Each time a ranged attack targets a unit affected by this protocol at a range greater than 12", the hit roll of that attack gains an Impairment.

-  ### 5. Concentrate Fire
+  ### 7. Concentrate Fire
   Each time a whole unit affected by this protocols declares all attacks against the same enemy unit when selected to shoot, hit rolls of all attacks that are made at a range of 12" or less gain Advantage.

-  ### 6. Defend
+  ### 8. Defend
   Enemy units that are within 1" of units affected by this protocol have their Attack characteristics reduced by 1, down to a minimum of 1.

-  ### 7. Disable Force Limiters
+  ### 9. Disable Force Limiters
   Each time a model affected by this protocol makes a melee attack while not being in Defensive stance, the wound roll gains Advantage.

-  ### 8. Enhance Multitasking
+  ### 10. Enhance Multitasking
   Units affected by this protocol never count as being Flat-Footed in the Fight phase.

-  ### 9. Enhance Precision
-  Each time a model affected by this protocol makes a melee attack while not being in Defensive stance, the hit roll gains Advantage.

-  ### 10. Fend Off
+  ### 11. Fend Off
   When a unit affected by this protocols performs "Prepare to Repel" in the Charge phase, all models in it gain +1 Attack until the end of the following Fight phase.

-  ### 11. Flush Out
+  ### 12. Flush Out
   Each time a model affected by this protocol makes a ranged attack against a target within 12", the target receives no benefit of cover.

-  ### 12. Lock Down
+  ### 13. Lock Down
   Units affected by this protocol gain the **Objective Secured** special rule.
 If a model in such a unit already has this ability, that model counts as one additional model when determining control of an objective marker.

-  ### 13. Overcharge Servos
+  ### 14. Overcharge Servos
   Add 1" to the Move and Charge Bonus characteristics of units affected by this protocol.

-  ### 14. Overpower
+  ### 15. Overpower
   Each time a model affected by this protocol makes a melee attack while being in Aggressive stance, if its unit charged this turn, the Strength of the attack is improved by 1.

-  ### 15. Reinforce
+  ### 16. Reinforce
   Units affected by this protocol gain +1 to their Exhaustion rolls after arriving as Reinforcements.

-  ### 16. Sunder
+  ### 17. Sunder
   Each time a model affected by this protocol makes an attack, after the wound roll is made, if the attack would be resolved with AP 0, it's resolved with AP -1 instead.

-  ### 17. (name)
-  (something about reanimation protocols)

   ### 18. (name)
   (???)

+## Warlord Traits

+  ### 1. (name)
+  (something for endurance)

+  ### 2. Veteran of a Thousand Millenia
+  Increase this WARLORD's Ballistic SKill by 1 (to a maximum of 9) and Melee Skill by 1 (to a maximum of 10).
+  During each Fight phase, he may select 2 different Stances to fight in.

+  ### 3. (name)
+  ?

+  ### 4. Thrall of the Silent King
+  ?

+  ### 5. (name)
+  ?

+  ### 6. (name)
+  ?

+  ### IDEAS:
+  - Terrifying aura (strain)
+  - Alternate between using 2 Command Protocols and no Command Protocols
+  - Re-roll all melee hit and wound rolls
+  - Gain Deep Strike; he and 1 unit he's joining autopass Exhaustion roll
+  - +2" M (counts for Relentless March)
+  - Undying (whatever that does)
+  - Refund CP on 5+
+  - Something else for endurance

 ## Weapons

 ### Qualities